muratk3n/thirdwave/en/tweets/2019/week37.md

 No wonder Star Trek Disco, or STD is ground-zero for lots of this non-sense.
 BTW the actor who "told on" Kevin Spacey is from this shit-show (literally, a show that is shit).
-I watching a Spacey mov the other day, and wondered, was that accusation made-up?
+I was watching a Spacey mov the other day, and wondered, was that accusation made-up?

 [Link](https://www.hollywoodreporter.com/live-feed/walter-mosley-quits-star-trek-discovery-using-n-word-writers-room-1237489)